Have you optimized your website for ChatGPT yet?

 Publish on forums and platforms Gemini scrapes (Reddit, Quora)

-Perplexity is a fast-growing AI search engine with citations.
+Perplexity is the new kid on the block, a fast-growing AI search engine with citations.

 Optimization strategy: